SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/grammar/syntax/frameworks.md

 In the X-bar schema, ⟮XP⟯ is theoretically ⟮X''⟯.
 In the X-bar schema, ⟮X'⟯ and ⟮c_;X'' (XP)⟯ are »⟮projections⟯« of ⟮X⟯.
+X is the head of the minimum projection of X, X, thus all words are heads.

 table:symbol|projection description